tomashavlas/container-httpd/2.4/root/usr/share/container-entrypoint/httpd/README.md

 Troubleshooting
 ---------------

-The Apache HTTP daemon in the container logs to the standard output by default, so the logs are available in container log.
+The Apache HTTPd daemon in the container logs to the standard output by default, so the logs are available in container log.
 The log can be examined by running:

 ```